danbiocchi/oxidizedoasis-websands/readme.md

 # OxidizedOasis-WebSands

 OxidizedOasis-WebSands is a robust, high-performance web application built with Rust, focusing on efficient user management and authentication.
-This project demonstrates the power of Rust in web development, utilizing the Actix-web framework to create a secure, scalable user management system.
+This project demonstrates the power of Rust in full-stack web development, utilizing the Actix-web framework for the backend and Yew for a dynamic frontend.

 <p align="center">
   <img src="static/images/signup-page-screenshot.png" alt="Login Page Screenshot" width="600">